hangj/x86-64-playground/docs/setup.md

 This is a guide on how to setup and compile the backend side of the x86-64 playground.

-The core of the playground is a fork of the [Blink](https://github.com/jart/blink/) x86-64-linux emulator, which has been modified to expose a WASM library since the original project is designed to work as a TUI only, and does not expose any low-leve API.
+The core of the playground is a fork of the [Blink](https://github.com/jart/blink/) x86-64-linux emulator, which has been modified to expose a WASM library.
+This change was necessary because the original project is designed to work as a TUI only, and does not expose any low-leve API.

 Some extra context is provided in the [design document](./design.md) for this project.